-Emmanuel Middle school is committed to ensuring the safety and wellbeing of all its students.
+EMMANUEL MIDDLE SCHOOL is committed to ensuring the safety and wellbeing of all its students.

-Emmanuel Middle school will continue to be a safe space for all children to attend and flourish.
+EMMANUEL MIDDLE SCHOOL will continue to be a safe space for all children to attend and flourish.
 The Headteacher, in conjunction with SLT, will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety including first aid cover.

-Emmanuel Middle school will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.
+EMMANUEL MIDDLE SCHOOL will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.
 This will be sent to all staff.

-Where Emmanuel Middle school has concerns about the impact of staff absence - such as our Designated Safeguarding Lead or first aiders - they will discuss the concerns immediately with Wimborne Academy Trust via the daily call.
+Where EMMANUEL MIDDLE SCHOOL has concerns about the impact of staff absence - such as our Designated Safeguarding Lead or first aiders - they will discuss the concerns immediately with Wimborne Academy Trust.